Revisiting the de Rham-Witt complex: Homological Algebra

-{\mathcal{D}} {\widehat{\mathcal{D}(\mathbb{Z})}_p}
+{\mathcal{D}} {\widehat{\mathcal{D}(\mathbb{Z}_p)}}

 \begin{notation} We let $\DD(\mathbb{Z})$ denote the derived $\infty$-category of $\Z$-modules.
-This $\infty$-category has many equivalent descriptions, of which we single out the following: \begin{itemize} \item[$(1)$] The $\infty$-category $\DD(\mathbb{Z})$ can be obtained from the ordinary category $\cochtfr$ of torsion-free cochain complexes by formally adjoining inverses of quasi-isomorphisms (here we can also replace the category $\cochtfr$ by the larger category $\coch$ of all cochain complexes, or the smaller category $\cochfr$ of cochain complexes of free abelian groups).

-\item[$(2)$] The $\infty$-category $\DD(\Z)$ can be realized as the {\it differential graded nerve} (in the sense of \cite[Sec.
-1.3.1]{HA}) of $\cochfr$, regarded as a differential graded category (that is, a category enriched in cochain complexes). \end{itemize}
+This $\infty$-category has many equivalent descriptions, of which we single out the following: \begin{itemize} \item[$(1)$] The $\infty$-category $\DD(\mathbb{Z})$ can be obtained from the ordinary category $\cochtfr$ of $p$-torsion-free cochain complexes by formally adjoining (in the $\infty$-categorical sense) inverses of quasi-isomorphisms (here we can also replace the category $\cochtfr$ by the larger category $\coch$ of all cochain complexes, or the smaller category $\cochfr$ of cochain complexes of free abelian groups).
+Compare with \cite[Sec.~1.3.4]{HA}. \item[$(2)$] The $\infty$-category $\DD(\Z)$ can be realized as the {\it differential graded nerve} (in the sense of \cite[Tag 00PL]{kerodon}) of $\cochfr$, regarded as a differential graded category (that is, a category enriched in cochain complexes). \end{itemize}

 The $\infty$-category $\DD(\Z)$ can be regarded as an ``enhancement'' of the derived category $D(\Z)$ of abelian groups.
 In particular, there is a forgetful functor $\DD(\Z) \rightarrow D(\Z)$, which exhibits $D(\Z)$ as the homotopy category of $\DD(\Z)$.
 We let $\ddhp \subseteq \DD(\Z)$ denote the inverse image of the subcategory $\dhp \subseteq D(\Z)$ (that is, the full subcategory of $\DD(\Z)$ spanned by the $p$-complete objects). \end{notation}